-Before we dive in, though, there are two things to be aware of.
-Firstly, if you have an iPhone 7 or above, the only way to connect a microphone is via its Lightning connector.
-Most of the microphones on this list will plug into this directly, but with some on our list you'll need to buy a separate adapter.
-On the positive side, you'll be able to connect these microphones to a wider range of devices besides your iPhone.
+Firstly, though, some essential info.
+If you have an iPhone 7 or above, the only way to connect a microphone is via its Lightning connector.
+Most of the mics on this list will plug into this directly, but with some, you'll need to buy a separate adapter.

 We won’t beat about the bush.
 The Shure MV88 is our clear pick as the best iPhone microphone overall.
 It’s omnidirectional, making it suitable for interviewing multiple people or recording any event where sound needs to be captured from different directions.
 The audio quality is first-rate, and an included foam windscreen helps to the sound crisp in windy conditions.
 There are five preset modes (Speech, Singing, Flat, Acoustic Instrument, Loud), and the supplied app gives you a lot of scope to fine-tune your recording further.